-Tenancy Agreement Process for Foreign Nationals in Turkey
+Tenancy Agreement Process in Turkey for Foreign Nationals

 The tenancy agreement is made to prevent any legal problems that may arise in the future.
 The tenancy agreement is a formal written document between the landlord and the tenant indicating that the tenant can reside in the property after paying the rent.
 Foreign nationals who fulfill certain requirements can reside as tenants in Turkey and to be able to do that, they should first sign a tenancy agreement.
 Documents required to make a tenancy agreement for Turkish citizens and for foreign nationals are similar.
 This article gives all details for foreign nationals who want to be tenants and follow the tenancy agreement process closely.

 Articles That Must Be Specified In the Tenancy Agreement

 A tenancy agreement, which is a legal contract, protects the rights of the landlord and the tenant.
 If a foreign national makes a tenancy agreement to reside in Turkey as a tenant, his/her rights will be protected.

 Information required to be included in the tenancy agreement;